JuliaDifferentialGames/.github/profile/README.md

 **Open-source tools for Differential Games and Multi-Agent Control in Julia**

-The **JuliaDifferentialGames** organization builds a high-performance, research-grade ecosystem for modeling, solving, and learning **differential games** and **multi-agent dynamical systems**.
-Our libraries integrate modern numerical optimal control, dynamic programming, kinodynamic motion planning, and inverse problem methods to support advanced research and real-world applications.
+The JuliaDifferentialGames organization builds a high-performance, research-grade ecosystem for modeling, solving, and learning ifferential games and multi-agent control systems.
+Our libraries integrate modern numerical optimal control, dynamic programming, motion planning, and inverse problem methods to support advanced research and real-world applications.

 This organization is under active development, with several core packages already available and additional libraries in progress.